PennLINC/qsiprep/docs/quickstart.rst

 your output to at least 1.3mm resolution.
 By choosing this resolution here, it means your data will only be interpolated once: head motion correction, susceptibility distortion correction, coregistration and upsampling will be done in a single step.
-If your are upsampling your data by more than 10%, QSIPrep will use Linear interpolation instead of Lanczos windowed Sinc interpolation.
+If you are upsampling your data by more than 10%, QSIPrep will use Linear interpolation instead of Lanczos windowed Sinc interpolation.